 Adding the receiver

-There are two roles available to use Cloud Signaling: Senior CMS Engineer and CMS Engineer.
+There are two roles available to use Ajax Cloud Signaling: Senior CMS Engineer and CMS Engineer.
 Only the Senior CMS Engineer has the right to add, update, and delete the receiver.

-To add the receiver, in PRO Desktop:
+To add the receiver, in Ajax PRO Desktop:

 - Sign in to a PRO account.